satish-pati/GPU_SIMULATOR/README.md

 **Tasks :**
 - **Satish:**
-  - Implemented `Simulator::pipelinesEmpty()` to check pipeline state for SYNC synchronization.
+  - Modified `Simulator::hazardDetected()` to handle stalls with SYNC and cache latency.
   - Modified `Simulator::cycle()` to implement SYNC by waiting for all cores to execute it.
-  - Modified `Core::isBranchTaken()` to handle `bnecid` for CID-based branching in multi-core setup.
   - Implemented `Memory::updateFinalMemory()` to flush dirty cache blocks at the end.
   - Implemented test case `testcase1.s` to verify cache behavior with strided array addition.
 - **Niharika:**
-  - Modified `Simulator::hazardDetected()` to handle stalls with SYNC and cache latency.
-  - Modified `Core::isBranchTaken()` to support CID-based branching for SYNC coordination.
+  - Implemented `Simulator::pipelinesEmpty()` to check pipeline state for SYNC synchronization.
   - Modified `Simulator::run()` to ensure SYNC behavior in multi-core simulation.
-  - Modified `Simulator::cycle()` to finalize SYNC implementation.
+  - final check of complete cache implementation with test cases.
   - Implemented test case `program.s` to verify cache behavior with strided array addition.
 ---